Everything you need to know to help with your accreditation process

 URAC’s independent approach to accreditation sets us apart.
-We rely on our multidisciplinary expert advisory groups from across healthcare to guide standard development.
-The result is programs with rigorous, evidence-based standards that sets us apart as the “gold standard” accreditor for many of our programs.
+We rely on our multidisciplinary expert advisory groups from across health care to guide standard development.
+The result: programs with rigorous, evidence-based standards that set us apart as the “gold star” accreditor.

-URAC relies on multidisciplinary expert advisory groups from across healthcare to guide standard development and to inform the revision of existing programs.
-All new programs and revisions are posted for public comment before release.
+URAC relies on multidisciplinary expert advisory groups from across health care to guide standard development and to inform the revision of existing programs.
+All new programs and revisions are posted for comment before release.

 Our clients pursue accreditation for a variety of reasons.
 Accreditation may be a regulatory or network requirement.
 Some leaders and teams use accreditation to improve performance and demonstrate value.
 They know that accreditation provides a standards framework to build a quality health service organization and allows for performance analysis to identify areas for improvement.
 They use the measurement, reporting and monitoring requirements of accreditation to promote continuous quality improvement.
 While the accreditation process is rigorous and requires a significant commitment from the organization, the comment we hear most after accreditation is achieved is, “Thank you for making us better.”

-The fee to apply for accreditation is unique to each of URAC’s programs.
-The application fee includes the desktop review, validation review, monitoring reviews, access to URAC’s accreditation guide, standard interpretations, and educational webinars to help organizations learn more about the process of accreditation.
-For a detailed analysis of your organization’s specific needs, please contact URAC at firstname.lastname@example.org.
+The fee structure is different for each of our programs.
+The application fee includes the desktop review, validation review, monitoring reviews, access to our accreditation guide, standard interpretations, and educational webinars to help organizations learn more about the process of accreditation.
+For a detailed analysis of your organization’s specific needs, please contact us at email@example.com.

 Once an application is submitted, it usually takes about six months to complete an accreditation review and receive a determination.